-Being a business owner means you have to consider every possibility and manage risk effectively, which extends to covering yourself legally.
+Starting a business in the UK means juggling many priorities, and knowing the legal requirements for starting a business is one of them.
 From employment law to tax compliance, if you don’t know your obligations, you can get into serious problems—think lawsuits, fines, and penalties.

 In the early stages of running your business, you have to deal with a lot of competing priorities.
-But a priority you can’t dismiss is finding the right legal support for your business.
-If you don’t have the correct policies in place, or you don’t have the insurance to protect your business, you can find yourself facing extortionate legal fees or fines that can ultimately become the downfall of your business.
+But a priority you can’t dismiss is finding the right legal advice for your small business.
+If you don’t have the correct policies in place or you don’t have the insurance to protect your business, you can find yourself facing extortionate legal fees or fines that can ultimately become the downfall of your business.

 Employment law